ha816/study/information-technology/build-tool/gradle/gradle-organizing-projects.md

 The shaded boxes represent properties of the source set itself.
 On top of that, the Java Library Plugin automatically creates a compilation task for every source set you or a plugin defines — named  `compile_SourceSet_Java`  — and several  [dependency configurations](https://docs.gradle.org/current/userguide/java_plugin.html#java_source_set_configurations).

-The  `main`  source set

-Most language plugins, Java included, automatically create a source set called  `main`, which is used for the project’s production code.
-This source set is special in that its name is not included in the names of the configurations and tasks, hence why you have just a  `compileJava`  task and  `compileOnly`  and  `implementation`  configurations rather than  `compileMainJava`,  `mainCompileOnly`  and  `mainImplementation`  respectively.

 Java projects typically include resources other than source files, such as properties files, that may need processing — for example by replacing tokens within the files — and packaging within the final JAR.
 The Java Library Plugin handles this by automatically creating a dedicated task for each defined source set called  `process_SourceSet_Resources`  (or  `processResources`  for the  `main`  source set).
 The following diagram shows how the source set fits in with this task: